monasteries-to-visit-during-ladakh-bike-trip

 blog-images

-Overlooking the gorgeous Indus River, this monastery was built in the 11th century and is home to 100 monks as well as a giant statue of goddess Kali.
-The monastery is known for its unique Buddha, great collection of ancient masks, fine thangkas, and antique arms as well as the 5 thangkas sharing space with mini chortens and sculptures.
+Overlooking the gorgeous Indus River, Spituk Monastery was built in the 11th century and is home to 100 monks as well as a giant statue of the goddess Kali.
+This monastery in Leh is known for its unique Buddha, great collection of ancient masks, fine thangkas, and antique arms, as well as the 5 thangkas sharing space with mini chortens and sculptures.

 • Location: 4GGG+5C9, Leh, 194104